geoserver/geoserver/doc/en/user/source/services/wms/configuration.rst

      - **Rationale**
    * - maxRequestMemory
      - 16384
-     - 16MB are sufficient to render a 2048x2048 image at 4 bytes per pixel (full color and transparency), or a 8x8 meta-tile if you are using GeoWebCache or TileCache.
-Mind the rendering process will use an extra in memory buffer for each subsequent FeatureTypeStyle in your SLD, so this will also limit the size of the image.
-For example, if the SLD contains two FeatureTypeStyle element in order to draw cased lines for an highway the maximum image size will be limited to 1448x1448 (the memory goes like the square of the image size, so halving the memory does not halve the image size)
+     - 16MB are sufficient to render a 2048x2048 image at 4 bytes per pixel (full color and transparency), or a 8x8 meta-tile when using GeoWebCache or TileCache.
+Note that the rendering process uses a separate memory buffer for each FeatureTypeStyle in an SLD, so this also affects the maximum image size.
+For example, if an SLD contains two FeatureTypeStyle elements in order to draw cased lines for a highway, the maximum image size will be limited to 1448x1448 (the memory requirement increases with the product of the image dimensions, so halving the memory decreases image dimensions by only about 30%)
    * - maxRenderingTime
      - 120
-     - A request that processes for two minutes straight is probably drawing a lot of features independent of the current load.
-It might be the result of a client making a GetMap against a big layer using a custom style that does not have the proper scale dependencies
+     - A request that processes for a full two minutes is probably rendering too many features, regardless of the current server load.
+This may be caused by a request against a big layer using a style that does not have suitable scale dependencies
    * - maxRenderingErrors
      - 100
-     - Encountering 100 errors is probably the result of a request that is trying to reproject a big data set into a projection that is not suited to area it covers, resulting in many reprojection failures.
+     - Encountering 100 errors is probably the result of a request trying to reproject a big data set into a projection that is not appropriate for the output extent, resulting in many reprojection failures.